 Make home a place you enjoy being.
 For us, that means living in a place we like, and spending a good percentage of our income on doing so.
 Once, we were enticed by the low cost of living in another area and we moved to a place that was far from all the things we enjoy (the city, the ocean, snowy mountains).
 We quickly learned that having more money to spend on other things wasn’t worth it for us.

 For me specifically, it means having a clean and functional house (we live in small spaces, after all).
 We’ve trained the children to clean up well out of respect for the other family members they share their spaces with, and we limit the amount of toys they have to things they can reasonably be expected to keep organized.
 We try to make sure each person has a comfortable space in our home to pursue their hobbies.
 When not in the middle of a pandemic, inviting people into our home is also really important to us.
 (But this could be its own essay!)

 Thank you, Rebekah and Nathanael, for sharing your wisdom and lessons learned.
 (I especially appreciate the homeschooling encouragement.)
 Here’s hoping the day comes soon when we can all come over to your house!

 I’m inspired to use the Yellises’ lens of simplicity—to help narrow priorities, create flexibility, and enjoy rest and relationships.
 Perhaps we can allow the forced simplicity of the pandemic to gracefully yield into an intentionally calmer lifestyle.
-From deciding on budget priorities, to packing a sandwich, to homeschool, or socializing in our own homes, we all can find ways to choose simple living, enjoying what we have as enough.
+From deciding on budget priorities to packing a sandwich, to homeschool, or socializing in our own homes, we all can find ways to choose simple living, enjoying what we have is enough.